 We want your visit to be safe and worry-free.
 Here are the basics you need to know as you plan your visit:

-Surface temperature on the dunes may reach 150 degrees F on summer afternoons.
+Surface temperatures on the dunes may reach 150 degrees F on summer afternoons.
 To avoid heat exhaustion and burned feet, plan to hike the dunes in early morning or evening in summer months.
 Hot sand can blister or even cause second-degree burns on bare feet, the tops of feet (when wearing sandals), and any exposed skin that comes in contact with the hot sand.
-Wear closed-toe shoes when hiking.
+Wear closed-toe shoes when hiking on the sand.
 Take sunscreen, as skin burns easily at this high elevation (8,200 feet/2,499m at the visitor center).
 Remember your pet's feet are sensitive to burns, too.
 Avoid hiking on the dunes mid-day in summer when the sun is shining.

 Do not allow children to dig deep holes at the base of dunes.
 Rarely, dune slipfaces may collapse the hole, partially trapping a child.